bespinian/livelint/README.md

 ## Development

-We are very happy to receive feedback, issues and pull requests from the community.
+We are thrilled to receive feedback, issues and pull requests from the community.

 ### Build